International Oral History Associations

 National Film and Sound Archive - Oral History

-State Library of NSW - Oral History Collection
+State Library of South Australia Oral History Collection

 Copyright - information and training

 Australian Copyright Council An excellent website providing comprehensive information about all aspects of copyright.